priyam197/Heart-Disease-Prediction/README.md

   - **1** = Presence of heart disease
   - **0** = No heart disease

-- The dataset consists of medical features like **age, sex, chest pain type, resting blood pressure, cholesterol levels**, etc.
+- The dataset consists of medical features like **age, sex, chest pain type, blood pressure, cholesterol levels**, etc.

-- The model is built and executed in a **Google Colab Notebook** using Python-based machine learning libraries.
+- The model was built and trained in a **Google Colab Notebook** using Python-based machine learning libraries and then deployed through Django.

 ---

-## 🧠 What I Did
+## 🧠 Machine Learning Model Development

 ### 🔍 1.
 Exploratory Data Analysis (EDA)

-- Analyzed feature distribution and relationships.
+- Analyzed feature distributions and relationships.
-- Visualized data using **histograms, count plots, heatmaps**, etc.
+- Visualized data using **histograms, count plots, and heatmaps**.
 - Checked correlations between the input features and the target column.

 ### 🧹 2.
 Data Preprocessing

 - Handled missing or inconsistent data.
-- Converted categorical data into numerical values using **Label Encoding**.
+- Encoded categorical data using **Label Encoding**.
-- Standardized features using **StandardScaler** for optimization.
+- Scaled features using **StandardScaler** for better model performance.

 ### 🤖 3.
 Model Building